 Figure 6.
 This page helps diagnose which stars are producing the observed variability.
-Top-left and top-center are the mean out-of-transit (OOT) and mean in-transit calibrated images (separate from any of our image-subtraction analysis).
+Top-left and top-center are the mean out-of-transit (OOT) and mean in-transit calibrated images (created separately from our image-subtraction analysis, using TESScut, Brasseur et al. 2019).
 The OOT images are based on the same number of exposures as the in-transit images and split evenly before and after each transit (following Bryson et al. 2013; Kostov et al. 2019).
-The yellow star is the target; cyan dots are the flux-weighted centroid of the entire image for each transit event; small red crosses are WCS-projected locations of neighbor stars.
-Middle-left is the most important subpanel: the difference between the OOT and in-transit mean images.
-If the variability shown in background map (units: ADU) is off-target, the transit is typically not from the target star.
-Middle-center is the same, normalized by the uncertainty map.
-Lower left and lower center show the DSS field in linear and log scales at roughly the same pixel scale as the TESS image, with the 1, 1.5, and 2.25 pixel-radius apertures in blue, orange, and green respectively.
+The yellow star is the target's position from TICv8; small red crosses are WCSprojected locations of neighbor stars.

+Middle-left is the most important sub-panel: the difference between the OOT and in-transit mean images.
+If the variability shown in the background map (units: ADU) is off-target, the signal is not from the target star.
+A two dimensional gaussian is fit to the inner 8x8 pixels to estimate the centroid position - the resulting best-fit location is shown as a white star, and the separation to the catalog star's position (yellow star) is labelled ctlg - gauss (OOT-intra) on the right.
+A different approach, simply taking the first moment of the middle-left image, gives the ctlg - <OOT-intra> line.

+Middle-center is the same as middle-left, but normalized by the uncertainty map.
+Lower left and lower center show the DSS2-Red field in linear and log scales at roughly the same pixel scale as the TESS image, with the 1, 1.5, and 2.25 pixel-radius apertures in blue, orange, and green respectively.
 The brightness of neighborhood stars is given on the far right.
-Note the slight coordinate rotation difference between DSS and TESS images; DSS images are aligned north-up, east-left; TESS images are oriented as closely as possible to this system without actually performing the rotation.
+Note the slight coordinate rotation difference between DSS and TESS images; DSS images are aligned north-up, eastleft; TESS images are oriented as closely as possible to this system without actually performing the rotation.